vercel/next.js/docs/basic-features/environment-variables.md

 There is a small difference between `test` environment, and both `development` and `production` that you need to bear in mind: `.env.local` won't be loaded, as you expect tests to produce the same results for everyone.
 This way every test execution will use same env defaults across different executions by ignoring your `.env.local` (which is intended to override the default set).

 > **Note**: similar to Default Environment Variables, `.env.test` file should be included in your repository, but `.env.test.local` shouldn't, as `.env*.local` are intended to be ignored through `.gitignore`.

+## NODE_ENV

+The value of `NODE_ENV` is used to determined which `.env.*` file to load when running the application.
+However, this value is not passed to your application code when using the `next` CLI.
+Instead, when running `next dev` then `process.env.NODE_ENV` is set to `development`, and when running `next start` it is set to `production`.

+For example, when calling `NODE_ENV=test next build`, only the environment variables in `.env.test` will be loaded, but the value of `process.env.NODE_ENV` inside your application code will be `production`.
+This will allow the build output to mirror your production environment exactly, aside from the environment variables in `.env.test`.